Federal Emergency Management Agency, DHS.

-2. Loss payments include payments as a result of litigation that arises under the scope of this Arrangement, and the Authorities set forth herein.
+2. Loss payments include payments because of litigation that arises under the scope of this Arrangement, and the Authorities set forth herein.
 All such loss payments and related expenses must meet the documentation requirements of the Financial Control Plan and of this Arrangement, and the Company must comply with the litigation documentation and notification requirements established by FEMA.
 Failure to meet these requirements may result in FEMA's decision not to provide reimbursement.

-Article IV.
-Undertakings of the Government
+Article V. Undertakings of the Government

-2. Refunds to applicants and policyholders for insurance premium overpayment, or if the application for insurance is rejected or when cancellation or endorsement of a policy results in a premium refund, as described in Article III.E; and
+2. Refunds to applicants and policyholders for insurance premium overpayment, or if the application for insurance is rejected or when cancellation or endorsement of a policy results in a premium refund, as described in Article IV.E; and

 B. FEMA must provide technical assistance to the Company as follows: